The-Evil-Ass-Fountain-Openers/libqmsstyle/README.md

 - [ ] Finish documentation
 - [X] MSSTYLE extraction to ``/tmp/libqmsstyle-msstylename``
 - [X] Add support for reading and storing MSSTYLE classes
-- [ ] Add support for getting the parts of an MSSTYLE class
+- [X] Add support for getting the parts of an MSSTYLE class
+- [X] Add support for getting the states of an MSSTYLE class part
 - [ ] Add properties reading
 - [ ] Add writing support
 - [ ] Improve included testing app